JuliaRegistries/General/README.md

 * Build and deploy documentation in CI, using a system like [Documenter.jl](https://documenter.juliadocs.org/stable/) where appropriate.

+When communicating about a package registration, never just blindly paste in an LLM response to a question raised in the registration PR on GitHub, Slack, etc.

 ### Can my package in this registry depend on unregistered packages?

 No. In this registry, your package cannot depend on other packages that are